Cumulative Number of Noise Complaints

 Analysis of Performance

-Q1 2015 complaints are up 50% from 2014, far above the 10% reduction target.
-The pattern continues of complaints increasing each quarter, as is seen by the chart.
+Cumulative complaints through Q2 2015 are up 11% from 2014, well above the 10% reduction target.
 This area continues to experience a high level of noise and party complaints and we continue to focus efforts on reducing those numbers through directed and proactive efforts, especially with the off-campus student population.
 The off-campus student population is expected to rise in the next quarter, and emphasis will be placed upon attempts to mitigate issues before they escalate.

 This measures the number of noise complaints in a hot-spot area determined by the previous calendar year.
 The area is defined from Prospect Rd./Taft Hill Rd. northeast to Mulberry St./Shields St.